 As a harpsichord soloist and chamber musician Kobler has appeared across the U.S. and abroad, and has premiered a number of pieces by such composers as Vincent Persichetti and Ellen Taaffe Zwilich.
 She has been a winner of the Concert Artists Guild Competition and the recipient of the Noah Greenberg Award from the American Musicological Society.
 She has recorded solo CDs for the Musical Heritage Society and Classic Masters labels.

-Linda Kobler, ADJUNCT INSTRUCTOR OF MUSIC APPRECIATION (ONLINE), holds bachelors degrees in Piano and Harpsichord from the Peabody Conservatory, and a Master of Music degree in Piano from the Juilliard School.
+Linda Kobler, holds bachelors degrees in Piano and Harpsichord from the Peabody Conservatory, and a Master of Music degree in Piano from the Juilliard School.
 She has studied musicology at the City University of New York, and has served on the faculty of the Juilliard School, and The New School for Social Research.
 Currently she teaches online for numerous colleges and universities around the country.